-- · Some of these materials may burn, but most do not ignite readily. - Radioactivity does not change flammability or other properties of materials. - Type B packages are designed and evaluated to withstand total engulfment in flames at temperatures of 800°C (1475°F) for a period of 30 minutes.
+- Packagings can burn completely without risk of content loss from sealed source capsule. - Radioactivity does not change flammability or other properties of materials. - Radioactive source capsules and Type B packages are designed and evaluated to withstand total engulfment in flames at temperatures of 800°C (1475°F) for a period of 30 minutes.